 It is, therefore, important to recognize the role played by teachers in our formative years and Teacher’s Day is the day that all students in India celebrate their existence and contribution.

-The 5th of September happens to be the birthday of Dr Sarvepalli Radhakrishnan, former Vice President and later President of India.
+September 5 happens to be the birthday of Dr Sarvepalli Radhakrishnan, former Vice President and later the President of India.
 Dr Radhakrishnan was first and foremost a teacher and strongly believed in the role played by a teacher in building a strong nation.

 He later served as Spalding Professor of Eastern Religion and Ethics at the University of Oxford (1936-1954).
 For his contribution in the field of religion and philosophy, he was awarded the Knighthood (Title of ‘Sir’) by the British, a title he refused to use after India won its independence.